timruffles/mobile-drag-drop/README.md

 this script in your page your existing HTML 5 drag'n'drop code should just work.

 Check out the demo to see it in action.
+It should work on Android, but I don't have an Android phone to test.

 ## What doesn't work

 * `touchenter` - [iOS doesn't fire it](https://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/HandlingEvents/HandlingEvents.html#//apple_ref/doc/uid/TP40006511-SW5), and I can't see a way to shim it
   * `mouseover` can't help as
 because [iOS only fires it on press](https://developer.apple.com/library/ios/#DOCUMENTATION/AppleApplications/Reference/SafariWebContent/CreatingContentforSafarioniPhone/CreatingContentforSafarioniPhone.html#//apple_ref/doc/uid/TP40006482-SW21).

+## Thanks

+@rem - who created the original demo used to demo this shim's drop-in nature.